 - Folding a load of towels

 - Washing up a few dishes in the kitchen

 - Provide support to family members after a patient’s death

 The Doves host their annual fundraising Walk to Remember in April, typically on the 4th Saturday.
 The walk venue is on the walking trail at Chinqua Penn Plantation.

-Meetings are temporarily on hold due to Covid-19 restrictions but under normal circumstances, meetings for our active volunteers are held in the community room in Gibson House on the 3rd Tuesday of each month.
+Meetings for our active volunteers are held in the community room in Gibson House on the 3rd Tuesday of each month.